d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 When implementing the decoder, we directly use the hidden state of the encoder in the final time step as the initial hidden state of the decoder.
 This requires that the encoder and decoder RNNs have the same numbers of layers and hidden units.
-The LSTM forward calculation of the decoder is similar to that of the encoder.
-The only difference is that we add a dense layer after the LSTM layers, where the hidden size is the vocabulary size.
+The GRU forward calculation of the decoder is similar to that of the encoder.
+The only difference is that we add a dense layer after the GRU layers, where the hidden size is the vocabulary size.
 The dense layer will predict the confidence score for each word.

 ```{.python .input}
 #@save